 NUANS stands for Newly Upgraded Name Search.
 It is a computer-based search system that checks to see if the proposed name of an organization that wants to incorporate is similar or identical to the name of an existing organization.

 A nonprofit in Ontario must get a NUANS report before it incorporates.
 If the search finds a similar name, then the nonprofit has to change its proposed namethen the nonprofit must either get consent from the organization with the similar name or has to change its proposed name.
 Your Nuans report cannot be more than 90 days when you file to incorporate your nonprofit.

 An officer is a person who holds a certain position or office.
 For example, a person who is the president, chair of the board of directors, vice-president, secretary, assistant secretary, treasurer, assistant treasurer, or manager of a nonprofit is an officer of that organization.
 A person in another position in a nonprofit can also be an officer if the bylaws of that nonprofit say they are.

 Some officer positions may have conditions.
-For example, the president and the chair of the board of directors must also be directors or members of a nonprofit.
+For example, the chair of the board of directors must also be directors or members of a nonprofit.

 The first time a nonprofit’s first set of board of directors meets officially, is called an organizational meeting.
 The board is expected to do many important things at this meeting including:

 - decide on how to keep its corporate records

 - appoint officers